dlab-berkeley/R-Geospatial-Fundamentals/README.md

 After this workshop, you will be able to:

+Part 1
-- Understand different types of spatial data (points, lines, polygons, raster).
+- Understand different types of spatial data (points, lines, polygons).
 - Use appropriate coordinate reference systems.
+- Employ visualization techniques (overlay plotting, interactive maps).

+Part 2
 - Implement classification schemes (equal intervals, quantiles and natural breaks) for improved data visualization.
 - Conduct spatial measurement queries (distance from, intersections, buffers, and finding nearest features).

-- Employ visualization techniques (overlay plotting, interactive maps).
+Part 3
+- Understand different types of spatial data (Raster)
 - Perform combined vector-raster analysis (zonal statistics).

 This workshop does not cover the following: